AUProbGeo/segymat/docs/source/format.rst

     TraceHeaderDef;

-which provides the folloing output:
+which provides the following output:

 ::